The Best 10 Public Hospitals in Kenya

 • 21 beds in the Intensive Care Unit (ICU)

 The hospital has a well-equipped accident and emergency department that takes patients during an emergency.
-This is a place where you find the best doctors in every field of medicine.
+This is where you find the best doctors in every field of medicine.
 Patients who are critically ill are referred to Kenyatta National Hospital for specialized treatment.

 2. Moi Teaching and Referral Hospital

 Coming second on our list is Moi Teaching and Referral Hospital.
-It is located in Uasin Gishu County (310 Kilometers Northwest of Nairobi).
+It is in Uasin Gishu County (310 Kilometers Northwest of Nairobi).
 The hospital began operations in 1916 to offer healthcare services to Africans.
-Initially, the hospital only had 16-bed capacities.
-Despite the humble beginnings, the hospital has grown tremendously from a native cottage hospital to one of the largest public hospitals in the country.

 The hospital gained the full status of a referral hospital through Legal Notice No. 98 of 12th June 1998 of the State.
 Corporations Act (Cap 446).
-Today, the hospital has a bed capacity of 991 patients, an average of 1200 patients at any time, and 1500 outpatients per day.
-Like Kenyatta National Hospital, Moi Teaching and Referral Hospital offers a platform for undergraduate and master’s students of Moi University College of Health specializing in medical programs.
-Here are the specialized services provided by Moi Teaching and Referral Hospital:
+Today, the hospital has a bed capacity of 991 patients, an average of 1200 patients at any time, and 1500 outpatients daily.

 • Oncology service